-The First Molecular Based Cancer Risk Test For Undertaking Preventative Treatment Steps
+The First Biology Based Cancer Risk Test For Undertaking Preventative Treatment Steps

 BBDRisk Dx® is the first genomic risk test designed specifically for women diagnosed with precancerous breast masses that have one or more of the following: Atypical Ductal Hyperplasias (ADH), Atypical Lobular Hyperplasias (ALH), Usual Ductal Hyperplasia (UDH), Papilloma, or Sclerosing Adenosis